GullaRakesh512/DECENTRALIZED-ENERGY-TRADING-AND-FAULT-MANAGEMENT-SYSTEM-USING-BLOCKCHAIN-AND-AI-AGENTS/README.md

 Python AI Agents: These are the brains of the operation.

-Fault Detection Agent: Watches the grid for abnormalities.
+Fault Detection Agent: Watches the grid for abnormalities like voltage drops or current surges.

-Grid Control Agent: Watches the trading platform for energy imbalances.
+Grid Control Agent: Watches the trading platform for energy imbalances that could affect grid health.

 Blockchain DApp (Decentralized Application): This is the user-facing marketplace.
 Built with JavaScript and Ethers.js, it connects to the Ethereum blockchain and allows users to manage their trades using a crypto wallet like MetaMask.
 The rules of the market are enforced by a Solidity smart contract.